-Beginning several years ago, the Compensation Committee has implemented a cap on the aggregate payment of the annual cash bonus, including for 2022 and the current year, at three percent of Adjusted EBITDA in the applicable year.
+Several years ago, the Compensation Committee implemented a cap on the aggregate payment of the annual cash bonus, including for 2023 and the current year, at three percent of Adjusted EBITDA in the applicable year.
 This cap shall remain in place unless and until changed by the Compensation Committee.